Bobby Caldwell

 Robert Hunter Caldwell (August 15, 1951 – March 14, 2023) was an American singer, songwriter, and musician.
 He released several albums spanning R&B, soul, jazz, and adult contemporary, and was known for his soulful and versatile vocals.
-Caldwell released the hit single and his signature song "What You Won't Do for Love" from his double platinum debut self-titled album in 1978.
+He released the hit single and his signature song "What You Won't Do for Love" from his double platinum debut self-titled album in 1978.

 After several R&B and smooth jazz albums, Caldwell turned to singing standards from the Great American Songbook.
 He wrote many songs for other artists, including the Billboard Hot 100 No. 1 single "The Next Time I Fall" for Amy Grant and Peter Cetera.
 Caldwell's musical catalog is perhaps best known today for its later sampling by several prolific hip hop and R&B artists.

 Early life

-Bobby Caldwell was born in Manhattan, but grew up in Miami, Florida.
-His mother sold real estate and one of her clients was reggae singer Bob Marley; Caldwell and Marley became friends.
-Growing up in Miami exposed Caldwell to a variety of music such as Haitian, Latin, reggae, and R&B. His parents hosted a local variety television show called Suppertime.
+Bobby Caldwell was born in Manhattan and grew up in Miami.
+His mother sold real estate and one of her clients was reggae singer Bob Marley; Bobby and Marley became friends.
+Bobby was exposed to a variety of music including Latin, reggae, and R&B. His parents hosted a local variety television show called Suppertime.
 He grew up listening to the music of Frank Sinatra and Ella Fitzgerald.
-When he was 12, Caldwell started playing piano and guitar.
+When he was 12, Bobby began to play piano and guitar.
 He was drawn to rock and roll, jazz, and rhythm and blues.